Commonly asked questions

 How do I lodge an Intention to Marry Notice?

 Fill out the ‘notice of intended marriage form’ at your first appointment with your celebrant no less than one month before your Marriage or up to 18 months beforehand.
 This can also be sent to you by email or post.
-You will need to give your celebrant evidence of date and place of birth, identity and divorce or death certificate if previously married.
-Your celebrant may also ask you to complete a statutory declaration to support your evidence: You will need to provide your original birth certificates or passport and a divorce or death certificate if previously married.
+You will need to give your celebrant evidence of date and place of birth, identity in the form of your passport or birth certificate and provide a divorce or death certificate if previously married.
+Your celebrant may also ask you to complete a statutory declaration to support your evidence.

 If residing overseas we can organise all that is required by email, phone and post.
 The law requires that I view all original documents before the wedding ceremony.
 The notice may be completed and witnessed outside Australia if required.